Sbai-Salah/IQC---Interview-Questions-Collection/README.md

 2. **Practice Problem Categories**: Focus on the problem categories listed for the company.
 Refer to the "Algorithmic Arsenal🧱" section for the most commonly asked questions in each category.

-3. **Explore Additional Resources**: If the company you're preparing for isn't listed, explore the provided drive folder for supplementary materials.
+3. **Explore Additional Resources**: If the company you're preparing for isn't listed, explore the provided drive folder [Google Drive Folder](#additional-resources-) for supplementary materials.

 4. **Seek Assistance**: If you're unable to find resources for your target company or have any questions, feel free to contact me directly.
 I'm here to assist you with your preparation journey. 😄
 ( contact info in my github profile )